MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/persistence-in-unity.md

 ---

-# Persistence in Unity
+# Persistence in older Unity versions

+The persistence feature in Unity creates holographic experiences where holograms stay in specific real-world positions across application instances.
+Users can pin individual holograms wherever they want, and find them in the same spot over many app sessions.

-When possible, use [World Locking Tools](/mixed-reality/world-locking-tools) for all your hologram positioning needs.
-For Unity 2019/2020 using OpenXR or the Windows XR Plugin, use `ARAnchorManager`.
+When possible, use [World Locking Tools](/mixed-reality/world-locking-tools) for persistent world locking.
+For Unity 2019/2020 using OpenXR or the Windows XR Plugin, use [ARAnchorManager](includes/world-locking-persistence.md?tabs=anchorstore#persistent-world-locking).
 For more information, see [Choose your world locking approach](spatial-anchors-in-unity.md#choosing-your-world-locking-approach).

-For older Unity versions or WSA projects, the `WorldAnchorStore` creates holographic experiences where holograms stay in specific real-world positions across application instances.
-Users can pin individual holograms wherever they want, and find them in the same spot over many app sessions.
+For older Unity versions or WSA projects, this article describes how to use the `WorldAnchorStore` for hologram persistence.

 **Namespace:** *UnityEngine.XR.WSA.Persistence*<br>
 **Class:** *WorldAnchorStore*